Custom campaign tracking

 Editable

-To adjust custom campaign tracking on the campaign level, go to the Settings tab in the campaign or action node.
+To adjust custom campaign tracking for individual campaigns: go to the Settings tab in your campaign or action node..

-The custom tracking setting is pre-populated upon campaign creation based on the current project-level settings.
-You can add additional local custom attributes just for the particular campaign providing the attribute name and value.
-Attribute names will be normalized, such as lowercase, underscore used instead of space, and c_ prefix.
+The system pre-fills custom tracking settings when you create campaigns based on your current project-level settings.
+You can add extra custom attributes just for that specific campaign by providing the attribute name and value.
+Attribute names get normalized the same way (lowercase, underscores, c_ prefix).

 Update from project settings